 Australia Powerball launched in May 1996 and has developed into one of the most popular lottery games in the country.
 The game, which takes place every Thursday, offers a minimum jackpot of AUD$3 million in every draw as well as prizes for matching as few as two main numbers plus the Powerball number.
 The game is run by Tattersalls and the state owned lotteries, South Australian Lotteries and Lotterywest.

-Once verified, the prize breakdowns for each draw and details of the locations where any jackpot winning tickets were purchased are published on the Australia Powerball Results page.
+Once verified, the prize breakdowns for each draw and details of the locations where any jackpot winning tickets were purchased are published on the results page.